P.O. Box 577

 National Historian & Media Relations Program Awards

-The Department Historian & Media Relations Chairman must sign and send a copy of the completed Department-winning report form to the National Historian & Media Relations Ambassador by April 30, 2021 for judging.
+- Citation and $25 to one Auxiliary in each of the four Conferences with the most outstanding Auxiliary Facebook Page (must be managed by the Auxiliary.)
+The Department Historian & Media Relations Chairman must sign and send a copy of the completed Department winning entry form to the National Historian & Media Relations Ambassador by April 30, 2022 for judging.

 AWARDS FOR DEPARTMENTS AND DEPARTMENT CHAIRMEN